 World class work

-The Mayh Recovery Project is building a suite of interconnected programs and on-ground activities targeted at achieving species recovery through adaptive on-ground management and research.
+The Mayh Recovery Project is building a suite of interconnected programs targeted at achieving species recovery through adaptive on-ground management (including fire management and feral animal control) and ecological research.

 28 of the possible 32 mammals we could reasonably expect to detect have been spotted, including ten threatened species such as the Northern Quoll.